 Students are assigned specific tasks each day, from making the canteen's signature banana chocolate chip muffins to doing the dishes.
 And with only one hour to prepare the day's menu items, it is essential for everyone to get down to business and stay focused.
 There are also free food options available to students throughout the day, such as fruit, toast, hot and cold cereal, and homemade soup.

-Lunch menu items are $5.00.
-Snack items, juices, and water are also available.
-The Program is run by teacher, Mrs. Workman, and educational assistant, Mrs. Marcynik.
+The Foods Program is run by the classroom teacher, Mrs. Workman, and the educational assistant, Mrs. Marcinyk.